 - In the shower is where I like to “double scrub” – meaning I use a green body scrub to further help with circulation and get rid of those dead skin cells.

-- Follow up with a body oil.
+- Follow up with body oil.
 Any clean body oil is fine from grape seed oil to mixtures you buy from companies.
 Just make sure it is “green and clean” and pure oil instead of a cheap oil filled with chemicals.
 I like Shelby Naturals, Beatnik Naturals, coconut oil, jojoba oil, grape seed oil or almond oil.
 Don’t forget to check out my friend Erin’s post on the best oils for your skin type and how to use them effectively.

 You’ll see the best results if you do it every day.
 However, I like to be realistic.
 I do not have time to do this every morning before work so I aim for once a week and more if I have time.
 Do it when you can but don’t stress yourself that it has to be every day.
 You can still reap the benefits of dry brushing.

-And don’t forget to check out my other posts as part of my Green Beauty Month:
+Don’t forget to check out my other posts as part of my Green Beauty Month: